How to Fix Error 0x80072F8F - 0x20000 in the Media Creation Tool on Windows 7, 8.1, 10, and 11

 What is error 0x80072F8F - 0x20000?

-Proven ways to fix error 0x80072F8F - 0x20000
+Proven methods for fixing error 0x80072F8F - 0x20000

 Useanother computerrunning Windows 10 or 11.

-How to do it with UltraISO:
+How to do this with UltraISO:

 Download the Windows 10 or 11 ISO file from the official Microsoft website.